wevisdemo/thailand-election-2026/packages/tailwind/README.md

 }
 ```

+3. Run `pnpm i`

-3. Import the CSS file in your project following `tailwindcss`
+4. Import the CSS file in your project following `tailwindcss`

 ```postcss
 @import 'tailwindcss';